Human Resource Development Certificate

 This course views managing human resources as a strategic organization asset that supports competitive advantage and major strategic objectives.
 It positions HRM as an integral partner in a firm's strategic planning and implementation, in terms of external environmental and internal exigencies.
 It focuses on HR planning and strategies and their applications in HR programs and processes.
 Students also learn how to develop alignment among vision, strategy and values in the development of a paradigm based upon competencies required for enhancing the business results of a company or government agency.
-Prerequisite: HRM 5030 or HRM 5381.
+Prerequisite: HRM 5030.

 HRM 5385 Organization Consultation (3 cr.)

 This course addresses the use of internal/external consultation processes in organizations.
 The framework of consultation as helping organizations reach a level of optimum performance will be utilized.
 Organizations will be treated as learning systems.
 Individual consulting styles will be analyzed.
 Prerequisite: HRM 5030 or HRM 5381

 Because Master's level study extends knowledge and skills acquired in both the classroom and workplace, the successful completion of the following foundation courses are required in order to enroll in this certificate program.
 Satisfactory completion of foundation courses requires a "C" grade or better in each.